aredridel/user-settings-agent/README.md

 vacation messages, and change passwords, all securely and without any unusual setuid code.
 Since my servers allow SSH access anyway, users don't gain any privilege with this, just convenience

+Clients must expect a 500 in response to any command.

+Commands:

+MKDIR dirname
+	Returns 201 if created, 412 if the directory already exists.

+WRITE filename
+	Send data followed by .
+	Sends 100 when ready for the data.
+	Returns 200 on success.

+SHUTDOWN
+	shutdown the user daemon

+QUIT
+	Returns 200, then closes the connection.